-Use the following free Halloween worksheets to create a math and science pumpkin book, a parts of the pumpkin plant science booklet, and to practise counting and to review triangles.
+Use the following free Halloween worksheets to create a math and science pumpkin book, to make a parts of the pumpkin plant science booklet, to practise counting and to review triangles.

 - Orange construction paper

 - Free Halloween worksheets – 5 recording sheets